Lupus

 Specialized Care Before and During Pregnancy

 We are one of the few centers in the nation to offer care focused on women with lupus who are pregnant or plan to become pregnant.
-We work in close partnership with Duke’s high-risk obstetric doctors to find safe, effective medications to manage your disease and help you have the healthiest pregnancy possible.
+We work closely with Duke’s high-risk maternal fetal medicine specialists to safely coordinate medications during pregnancy.
+By providing individualized treatment plans and collaborating with maternal fetal medicine specialists, we strive to ensure optimal health outcomes for both women with lupus and their babies.

 Active Research Program